 Farmhouse Bandung in Lembang is well equipped with lots of tourist facilities.
-The parking lots are spacious and clean toilets.
+The parking lots are spacious and have clean toilets.
 There are benches for tourists to take a rest, cafes, and gift shops.
 The park is also disabled-friendly.
 As for accommodations, tourists will find plenty of choices along Raya Lembang Street.

 How To Get To Farmhouse Bandung

-It’s easy to go to Farmhouse Bandung from the downtown.
+It’s easy to go to Farmhouse Bandung from downtown.
 From Asia Afrika Street, visitors with their own vehicles can take Setiabudi Street and only need to continue straight to Raya Lembang Street.
 Farmhouse Bandung is easy to spot on the right side of the road.
 The journey will take about 30 minutes.

 Stop at Unpas Setia Budhi.
 And take another van Ciroyom-Lembang route, Fare is Rp9.000.
 Ask the driver to stop near the farmhouse.
 From there on visitors need to walk 170 m to the location.

 The thematic farmhouse is located in the main road Jl.
 Raya Lembang No.108.
 Gudangkahuripan, Lembang, West Bandung, West Java 40391.